Pentium44/FreonLinux/README.md

 Simple script that, as of right now, builds Freon Linux distribution that is shipped with glibc, busybox, and a hand full of other utilities.

 Changelog:
+ * v0.3.0: Taking a new route with Freon, and now making it a standalone distribution for embedded servers.
  * v0.2.1b: Added build-pkg, in dev.
 Successfully builds TCC for Freon's package manager.
  * v0.2.1: Update: Linux kernel 4.19, GNU C library 2.28.
 Functioning x64 builds, with built-in onboard network drivers.
  * v0.2.0: Major update, added refer feature.
 Rebuilds rootfs with freon scripts.
 Linux headers no longer shipped with finished ISO.